deepset-ai/haystack/docs/_src/usage/usage/optimization.md

 For **sparse retrievers**, very long documents pose a challenge since the signal of the relevant section of text can get washed out by the rest of the document.
+To get a good balance between Reader speed and Retriever performance, we splitting documents to a maximum of 500 words.
-We would recommend making sure that **documents are no longer than 10,000 words**.
+If there is no Reader in the pipeline following the Retriever, we recommend that **documents be no longer than 10,000 words**.

 **Dense retrievers** are limited in the length of text that they can read in one pass.
 As such, it is important that documents are not longer than the dense retriever's maximum input length.